ggreat/telegram-member-extractor-suite/README.md

 2. Run the app:
    `npm run dev`

-This tool is provided for **educational and authorized administrative use only**.
+This tool is provided for educational and authorized administrative use only.
 Any attempt to use this tool for harassment, spamming (mass messaging), or unauthorized harvesting of personal data is a violation of Telegram's API Terms of Service and may result in permanent account bans or legal action.
-Users are responsible for ensuring compliance with local privacy laws (such as GDPR). **DO NOT** use this tool for misconduct or unethical data collection.
+Users are responsible for ensuring compliance with local privacy laws (such as GDPR).
+DO NOT use this tool for misconduct or unethical data collection.

 ## How to Start
 1. Visit my.telegram.org to generate your **API ID** and **API Hash**.